Brandon Micheal Hall

 Brandon Micheal Hall (born February 3, 1993) is an American actor.
 On television, he starred as the lead of the ABC sitcom The Mayor (2017) and the CBS comedy-drama God Friended Me (2018–2020).
 Hall also appeared as a series regular on the TBS / HBO Max dark comedy Search Party (2016–2022).

-Early life
+Early life and education

-Hall was born on February 3, 1993, in Anderson, South Carolina, and raised by his single mother, a minister.
+Brandon Micheal Hall was born on February 3, 1993, in Anderson, South Carolina, and raised by his single mother, a minister.

 He attended Pendleton High School for his freshman and sophomore years, before transferring to South Carolina Governor's School for the Arts & Humanities in Greenville.
 Hall went on to study drama at the Juilliard School in New York City, from which he graduated in 2015.

 Career

 Film

 Hall was in Cecile on the Phone (2017).
 He was in Monster Party (2018) and Lez Bomb (2018).
 Hall was in the romantic comedy film Always a Bridesmaid (2019) as Kenny directed by Trey Haley and written by Yvette Nicole Brown, her first screenplay.